Published in Airbrush Action Magazine, December 2004

 by A.D.
 Cook

 Canvas and fine art go hand-in-hand.
-But readily available off-the-shelf canvas really isn’t made for airbrushing.
-Even stretched and “prepared” canvas marketed to airbrush artists has a lot of weave texture in it, which may be okay if that’s what you want.
-However, I prefer a much smoother surface – something a bit closer to the hot-press illustration board.
-In consideration of that, I’ve developed a process that allows me to paint on canvas that is smooth and forgiving and yields an incredible surface to work on.
+But the readily available off-the-shelf canvas isn’t made for airbrushing.
+Even stretched and “prepared” canvas marketed to airbrush artists has a lot of weave texture, which may be okay if that’s what you want.
+However, I prefer a much smoother surface – something closer to the hot-press illustration board.
+Considering that, I’ve developed a process that allows me to paint on canvas that is smooth and forgiving and yields an incredible surface to work on.

-So the question I get asked often is, “Why go to all the effort to prepare a canvas when other surfaces are available?”
+So the question I am often asked often is, “Why go to all the effort to prepare a canvas when other surfaces are available?”